teaspring/problems/README.md

 problems
 ========

-practice & exercise of data structure and algorithm, including some online problems' solutions.
+programming of data structure and algorithms solutions to problems from some online programming judger sites practices of languages, framework, and theories

 ##topics
- > exercises on data structure and algorithm divided by topic, mainly C++
+ > implementations to data structure and algorithms in categories, mainly C++

  - binarysearch
  - binarytree